-Two dedicated interfaces exist under the Ultrasound branch ().
+Two dedicated interfaces exist under the Ultrasound branch ( )).

-- The Convected Wave Equation, Time Explicit () interface which is used to solve large transient linear acoustic problems containing many wavelengths in a stationary background flow.
+- The Convected Wave Equation, Time Explicit ( ) interface which is used to solve large transient linear acoustic problems containing many wavelengths in a stationary background flow.
 In general, the interface is suited for modeling the propagation of acoustic signals over large distances relative to the wavelength, for example, linear ultrasound problems.
-Application areas include ultrasound flowmeters and other ultrasound sensors where time of flight is an important parameter. - The Nonlinear Pressure Acoustics, Time Explicit () interface is used to model the propagation of high amplitude nonlinear acoustic waves.
+Application areas include ultrasound flowmeters and other ultrasound sensors where time of flight is an important parameter. - The Nonlinear Pressure Acoustics, Time Explicit ( ) interface is used to model the propagation of high amplitude nonlinear acoustic waves.
 Special functionality exists to capture shocks.
 Application areas include biomedical applications, for instance, ultrasonic imaging and high-intensity focused ultrasound (HIFU).
 The applications are not restricted to ultrasound.

-Both interfaces include absorbing layers that are used to set up effective nonreflecting like boundary conditions.
-The interfaces are based on the discontinuous Galerkin method and uses a time explicit solver.
+Both interfaces include absorbing layers that are used to set up effective nonreflecting-like boundary conditions.
+Both interfaces also couple to Elastic Waves, Time Explicit using built-in multiphysics couplings.
+The interfaces are based on the discontinuous Galerkin method and use a time explicit solver.
 The method is very memory lean.